xaya/xaya_tutorials/Unity Mover/README.md

 # SubscribeForBlockUpdates

-As mentioned above, when we connect the XAYAClient, it subscribes the XAYAConnector to XAYAWrapper.
+As mentioned above, when we connect the XAYAClient, it subscribes the XAYAConnector to XAYAWrapper in a new thread.
 The XAYAConnector then listens for updates from XAYAWrapper (libxayagame) and asynchronously updates member variables in MoveGUIAndGameController so that it can update the front end with the new game state.

 The path for this begins in `XAYAClient.Connect`: